aditya-narain/oroboks-service/README.md

 T.B.D: What other things we can chip in.

 ##### POST  Request:
 `/users` : Will add the user specified in the content.
+`/users/getToken?emailId=<EmailId>`: This should be called right after user successfully logs in.
+This request returns the user information after with tokenId in the cookie only if there secured connection.
+It returns 500, if user does not exist in the database.
+Example of this request: `/users/getToken?emailId=abc@gmail.com`

-*The content will be provided in the JSON format.
+*The content for adding user will be provided in the JSON format.
 Hence be sure of following:*
 `Content-Type: application/json`

 // Be sure of case-sensitive for keys